mvolkmann/blog/src/nushell.md

 - `rm` removes (deletes) a file or directory
 - `source` runs a script file in the current context
-- `which` outputs the path of an executable AND information about aliases and custom functions
+- `which` outputs the path of an executable AND information about aliases and custom commands

 Commands not defined in Nushell are processed using the parent shell implementation.